BaiLab/Read-Split-Fly/README.md

 **Note**: These files are case sensitive.

 The splitPairs portion of Read-Split-Fly requires a special parsed refFlat reference with intron/exon boundaries identified.
-We provide a script to create this file called *refflat\_parse\_RSW.pl* in the **RSF INSTALLATION DIECTORY**.
+We provide a script to create this file called *refflat\_parse\_RSW.pl* in the **BASE\_DIR**.
 Run this script and supply the refFlat reference file as the input argument.

 - *perl refflat_parse_RSW.pl /usr/local/bowtie/indexes/hg19.refFlat.txt*
   - This generates the annotated file *hg19.refFlat.txt.intronBoundary.exonsgaps*